 In the after-sales service phase, watchmakers are responsible for the maintenance of the watches.
 They perform the complete servicing, a set of procedures which contributes to reliability over time and, aesthetically, restores the watches’ original radiance.
 Because their expertise is taken into account from the design stage of the watches, the after-sales service watchmakers are in a position to fulfil their role efficiently, thus guaranteeing quality service to satisfy the expectations of Rolex customers worldwide.

-These professionals work in Switzerland at Rolex sites in Geneva and Bienne, at the company’s affiliates abroad and in the shops of Official Rolex Retailers.
+These professionals work in Switzerland at Rolex sites in Geneva and Bienne, at the company’s affiliates abroad and in the points of sale and Boutiques of Official Rolex Retailers.
 All have had in-depth professional watchmaking training, are kept fully up to date about the technical information on new Rolex products and participate in ongoing training sessions organized by the brand to update and perfect their knowledge.

 Training centres across the world ensure Rolex’s expertise and watchmaking heritage is passed on in full to the next generation.
 The watchmakers therefore contribute actively to the longevity of the company and its watches, each and every day and throughout the world.